Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-install.md

 ## Azure service libraries

 Integrate Azure services to add functionality to your apps using these libraries.
-Learn more about building apps with Azure services at [Azure for Java developers]().
+Learn more about building apps with Azure services at [Java developer center](https://azure.microsoft.com/develop/java).

 <a name="azure-storage"></a>